-My Topical Steroid Skin Addiction and Withdrawal (RSS) Story
+My Topical Steroid Skin Addiction and Withdrawal (Red Skin Syndrome) Story

 I was age three in this pic and as far back as my six older siblings remember, I had progressively worse eczema from birth.
 I do remember my little legs and arms being rashy and itching.

 By age five my mother began to put long knee socks over my arms at night and pin them to my pajamas.
 I vividly recall chewing holes through those socks repeatedly to satisfy the urge to scratch.
 I don't know if she put steroid cream on me at that age as it had been invented shortly before my birth in 1955.
 My sisters are not sure either but they do remember a stinky coal tar ointment which some are now finding again to be helpful for eczema.